scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 performance bump from using a boolean array rather than doing list searches for this same purpose.

-The CUDA implementation does not currently take full advantage shared cache.
+The CUDA implementation does not currently take full advantage of shared cache.
 Most of the data needed is completely separated, but there are still a few areas where it could be useful.
 The Hamiltonian itself is shared, and if the electric field parameters array is sent in a more